-Pope John XXIII, prior to becoming Pope and while serving as Apostolic Nuncio to Turkey and Greece, said of the care he witnessed by the Little Sisters of the Poor in Turkey: "Every day I witness with my own eyes the edifying spectacle of the survival of the spirit of simplicity, humility and inexhaustible and trusting generosity that the Little Sisters still offer today in Constantinople," the future Blessed John XXIII said at the time.
-"It is as though certain traits of their blessed Mother Foundress shine in each one of them."
+Pope John XXIII, prior to becoming Pope and while serving as Apostolic Nuncio to Turkey and Greece, said of the care he witnessed by the Little Sisters of the Poor in Turkey: "Every day I witness with my own eyes the edifying spectacle of the survival of the spirit of simplicity, humility and inexhaustible and trusting generosity that the Little Sisters still offer today in Constantinople.
+It is as though certain traits of their blessed Mother Foundress shine in each one of them."